Maxrey/article_files/README.md

-# weighted_lod_aml
+# Files for paper

+This repository contains the files related to the article [TODO: INSERT DOI HERE]:
+1) XLS file containing the raw abundances for the analyte and IS described in the paper.
-Notebook for estimating the LOD and AML for a weighted linear regression based on the method descripted by Zorn et Al. (https://pubs.acs.org/doi/10.1021/ac970082i).
+2) Notebook for estimating the LOD and AML for a weighted linear regression based on the method descripted by Zorn et Al. (https://pubs.acs.org/doi/10.1021/ac970082i).

-This script is part of the article...